rajnathsah/PerformanceTuning_Oracle/Explain Plan.md

 # Explain Plan

-The EXPLAIN PLAN statement displays execution plans chosen by the Oracle optimizer for SELECT, UPDATE, INSERT, and DELETE statements.
+The EXPLAIN PLAN statement displays execution plans chosen by the Oracle optimizer for SELECT, UPDATE, INSERT and DELETE statements.
 A statement's execution plan is the sequence of operations Oracle performs to run the statement.

 The row source tree is the core of the execution plan.
 It shows the following information: